Quantum Approximate Optimization Algorithm with Cat Qubits: Conclusions

 \section{Conclusions}

-In conclusion, we have studied implementations of QAOA with a noise biased qubit, namely the cat qubit, and we have performed numerical simulations in the case that such a cat qubit is implemented by means of a Kerr nonlinear resonator.
-Despite the algorithmic sequence requires non-bias preserving $X$-rotations, running QAOA on such cat qubits yields a performance advantage with respect to the use of standard qubits in the presence of noise caused by single-photon losses for the studied problem, MaxCut.
-We expect these results not to be dependent on the problem chosen, and that other problems than MaxCut would benefit from the same performance separation.
+In conclusion, we have studied implementations of QAOA with a noise-biased qubit, namely the cat qubit, and we have performed numerical simulations in the case that such a cat qubit is implemented by means of a Kerr nonlinear resonator.
+Despite the algorithmic sequence requiring non-bias preserving $X$-rotations, running QAOA on such cat qubits yields a performance advantage with respect to the use of standard qubits in the presence of noise caused by single-photon losses for the studied problem, MaxCut.
+We expect these results to not be dependent on the chosen problem, and that other problems than MaxCut would benefit from the same performance separation.

-Our results indicate that noise biased qubits that favor dephasing errors, such as cat qubits, are preferable over standard qubits for the implementation of QAOA on near-term intermediate-scale quantum processors, and provide a concrete estimate of the obtainable approximation ratio for MaxCut, for an implementation based on Kerr resonators with realistic noise parameters.
+Our results indicate that noise-biased qubits that favor dephasing errors, such as cat qubits, are preferable over standard qubits for the implementation of QAOA on near-term intermediate-scale quantum processors, and provide a concrete estimate of the obtainable approximation ratio for MaxCut, for an implementation based on Kerr resonators with realistic noise parameters.

+One challenge that pertains to variational algorithms is the so-called barren plateau problem, which refers to the lack of trainability of the parameters caused by an exponentially flat cost function landscape, see e.g. \mbox{\cite{bittel2021training}}.
+However, works that consider suboptimal choices of parameters \cite{sreedhar2022quantumapproximateoptimizationalgorithm, montanezbarrera2024universalqaoaprotocolevidence} yield viable solutions to the optimization for sizes of up to about hundred qubits.
+In particular, Ref.~\cite{montanezbarrera2024universalqaoaprotocolevidence} points to the possibility of using linear ramps in combination with QAOA (LR-QAOA), where the parameters are not globally optimised, but instead, linear interpolation is considered.
+An interesting direction would be to tackle larger system sizes, which would require deeper circuits, where making use of these strategies might be helpful.

-An interesting question that stems from our work is how the results here presented, and in particular the performance of QAOA, would change in the case where one would adopt a similar encoding of cat qubits in Kerr resonators, but with a more sophisticated use of the detuning as was recently introduced in Ref.~\cite{Ruiz_twophoton_2022}, or with the alternative definition of gates considered in the dissipative scenario of Ref.~\cite{Gautier2023}.
-We leave these analysis for future work.
+A further interesting question that stems from our work is if the results here presented, and in particular the performance of QAOA with cat qubits, would further improve in the case where one would adopt a similar encoding of cat qubits in Kerr resonators, but with a more sophisticated use of the detuning as was introduced in Ref.~\cite{Ruiz_twophoton_2022}, or with the dissipative cat qubits and corresponding gates considered in Ref.~\cite{Gautier2023}.
+We leave this analysis for future work.

+After the online submission of our work as an arXiv preprint we came across an independent work on QAOA with cat qubits~\cite{bornens2023variational}.